Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The EngageUI user interface toolkit that was designed as a result
 turned out to be simple and easy to implement.

-Then we set out to create EngageIDE an IDE (that uses EngageUI) to design
+Then we set out to create EngageIDE to simplify the process of designing
 EngageUI apps.

 ## Designing an app's dashboard